Eating disorder and body image therapy with Sonya Sanmateu in PA & NJ

 Your body to feel less like something you’re fighting—and more like something you can live in.

-And your mind to have more space for the things that actually matter.
+And to have more mental and emotional space for the parts of life that matter most to you.

 You’re not looking for another set of rules—you’re looking for a way forward that feels steady, realistic, and lasting.